babel/website/docs/plugin-proposal-decorators.md

 export class Foo {}
 ```

 This option was added to help tc39 collect feedback from the community by allowing experimentation with both possible syntaxes.
-The proposal now settled on having decorators after `export`.
+The proposal now settled on allowing decorators either before or after `export`.

 ### `legacy`